LSWR F13 class: Construction history

 Drummond had settled on the 4-6-0 wheel arrangement in anticipation of further increases in speed and length of trains, a concept that had many advantages.
 A longer, larger boiler could therefore be utilised, therefore generating the steam needed to power a four-cylinder front end, and 6 ft 0 in wheels were utilised.
-In terms of the cylinder arrangement, Drummond's first foray into 4-6-0 locomotive design was highly unusual.
+In terms of the cylinder arrangement, Drummond's first 4-6-0 locomotive design was highly unusual.

 The new design was equipped with Stephenson valve gear for the inside cylinders and Walschaerts valve gear for the outside, therefore creating an overly complex design in respect to spare parts required during overhauls.
 This factor also created a heavy locomotive, though route availability was not a high consideration in terms of their intended role to ply their trade on the LSWR mainline.

 Full-scale construction was undertaken at Nine Elms, with the first of five F13s being outshopped in 1905, and the class was married to a Drummond 'watercart' eight-wheeled tender in an attempt to provide adequate provision of coal and water for long journeys.